 - If the new owner wants to use a different boat to that recorded on the licence, tick 'transfer of licence only (without boat)' on the register transfer of primary commercial fishing licence application, and submit a primary commercial fishing licence amendment request.

-- If quota units are also being transferred, tick ‘quota also being transferred’ on the register transfer of primary commercial fishing licence application, and submit a register transfer of quota.
+- If quota units are also being transferred, tick ‘quota also being transferred’ on the register transfer of primary commercial fishing licence application, and submit a register transfer of quota or effort unit application.